danfouk/Talos-Scripts/README-01.md

           --file controlplane-01.yaml

 > [!IMPORTANT]
-> Remember to apply the
+> After the configuration is applied to a node, it will reboot after some time(2-10mins).
+Repeat this process for each of the nodes in your cluster.